Van Ruyten 58TV 32V-230V 200W Inverter

 Loaded by a 100W incandescent bulb, the waveform is as expected with the buffer capacitance now appearing to be inadequate.
 Contact bounce is visible - the contacts had not been cleaned at this stage.

-If the load is resistive, as in the case of an incandescent light bulb, the buffer capacitance is effectively reduced because current in the load, and thus the primary circuit, is always flowing, and the buffer capacitance is discharged faster than normal.
+If the load is resistive, as in the case of an incandescent light bulb, the timing capacitance is effectively reduced because current in the load, and thus the primary circuit, is always flowing, and the timing capacitance is discharged faster than normal.

 With a low power fluorescent lamp, the buffer capacitance was clearly inadequate with undesirable overshoot appearing.